Proofing

 - Couche (linen cloth): used for baguettes and batards.
 The folds of the cloth support the dough on both sides, preventing it from spreading flat.

 - Proofing box: a temperature-controlled enclosure.
-Great if you bake often, but the oven-light trick works fine for most home bakers.
+Great if you bake often, but the oven-light trick works for most home bakers.

 - Plastic wrap or damp towel: cover the dough during proofing to prevent a dry skin from forming.
 A skin on the surface restricts expansion and causes splitting.

-| Uneven rise | Uneven shaping or drafty spot | Shape more evenly; proof away from drafts |
+Uneven shaping or a drafty spot.
+Shape more evenly and proof away from drafts, windows, or air vents.

 Proofing in Fond